Createdd/Writing/2020/articles/visualizeLayersCNN.md

     display(im)
 ```

-Scrolling through them looks like this (I created a .gif file):
+Scrolling through them looks like this (as a .gif file):

 ![](../assets/block1_conv1_fm.gif)

-With the resize fuctionality it is possible to inspect all images at a proper size.
+With the resize functionality it is possible to inspect all images at a proper size.

 ## Bonus - a neural transfer approach

-In my previous aerticle [Neural Style Transfer — A high-level approach ](https://towardsdatascience.com/neural-style-transfer-a-high-level-approach-250d4414c56b) I provided an overview about neural style transfer.
+In my previous article [Neural Style Transfer — A high-level approach ](https://towardsdatascience.com/neural-style-transfer-a-high-level-approach-250d4414c56b) I provided an overview of neural style transfer.
 Using the ideas with the following style image.

 ![](https://images.unsplash.com/photo-1529869980459-ccdf511edf32?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2250&q=80)
 *Source https://unsplash.com/photos/Cj8h7-b47ko by JOSHUA COLEMAN*